Relativistic reflection within an extended hot plasma geometry: Energy shift formula

 \subsection{Energy shift from source to disk}

 Following \citet{niedzwiecki2005} and \citet{bardeen1972}, we write the photon energy in the locally non-rotating rest frame (LNRF) as

-where $\omega$, $e^{-\nu}$ are defined in Eq.~\eqref{eq:coefficients_metric}, $\Einf$ is the photon energy measured at infinity and $\lambda$ is a constant of motion, defined through the angular momentum component of the photon parallel to the rotational axis of the black hole.
+where $\omega$, $e^{-\nu}$ are defined in Eq.~\eqref{eq:coefficients_metric}, $\Einf$ is the photon energy measured at infinity and $\lambda$ is a constant of motion, defined through the angular momentum component of the photon parallel to the rotational axis of the BH.